cerbero90/laravel-enum/README.md

 return $payout->status->handle($payout);
 ```

-If we need to run a default callable class for most cases, we can attach this meta to the enum itself.
+If we need to run a default callable class for most cases, we can attach the meta to the enum itself.
 The cases defining their own meta will override the default callable class:

 ```php
 use Cerbero\Enum\Attributes\Meta;